MarcelMeurer/WVD-Hydra/README.md

 If this item is not shown in your installation, update Hydra once on the deployed app service in the Azure Portal: App Service (name of your installation) -> Deployment Center -> click on "Sync"

+- 1.0.3.09  (2023/09/23)
+  - Fix: Resolved a typo in the imaging and rollout script (in some cases, the imaging process failed with an error about LogWrite not found (instead of LogWriter))
 - 1.0.3.08  (2023/09/19)
   - Add: New option for generating images: Tag as 'TestImage' - Tags an image optionally as a 'TestImage'.
 Test images are ignored if the rollout configuration is set to use the newest image from a gallery definition or from a VM.
 Regardless, these images can be selected directly in the rollout configuration (e.g., in a test host pool).
 To untag, remove the tag 'AVD.TestImage' from an image or gallery version in the Azure Portal.
   - Add: Dashboard shows the number of hosts and the number of running hosts (also in drain-mode)